Carnival in Tenerife 2025

 DSC00815

 The culmination of the festival is the Gran Coso parade.
-It takes place on Shrove Tuesday and becomes the apex of the celebrations.
-Hundreds of thousands of participants join this mass procession.
-It lasts for many hours — the streets are filled with a dressed-up crowd moving to the fiery rhythms of Latin music.
+It takes place on Shrove Tuesday and becomes the apogee of the celebrations.
+Hundreds of thousands of participants join the mass procession.
+It lasts for many hours — the streets are filled with a dressed-up crowd moving to the exciting Latin rhythms.
 Everyone dances!
-Street dancing is accompanied by loud music and explosions of firecrackers.
-The crowded event is illuminated by fireworks and only quiets down by morning.
+Street dancing is accompanied by loud music and firecracker explosions.
+The crowded action is illuminated by fireworks and only quiets down by morning.
 This is exactly what I’m telling you about today.

 DSC00823

-Folk ensembles, dance and music groups perform, and theatrical troupes give gala performances.
-Companies and businesses operating on the island always send their representatives to the festival.
-Everyone who wants to participate in the cheerful costumed processions is welcome, regardless of age, gender, or status.
+Folklore ensembles, dance and music groups perform, theatrical groups give gala performances.
+Businesses and companies operating on the island always send their representatives to the festival.
+Everyone who wishes, regardless of age, gender, or status, is involved in the cheerful costumed processions.

 DSC00818